MicrosoftDocs/Viva/Viva/learning/workday-integration.md

 These scenarios depend on whether Viva Learning is integrated with an LMS that includes 3P content providers or not.

-It’s highly recommended not to have individual connector configurations for the included 3P content providers in the LMS, so that the same content is not duplicated.
+We recommend not to have individual connector configurations for the included 3P content providers in the LMS, so that the same content isn't duplicated.

 ### For learning management systems that include 3P content providers

 **Admin experience:**

 - Less overhead in managing only the connector for LMS.
-- Less overhead in maintaining the 3P content that are part of learning paths, collections, and other structured learning.
+- Less overhead in maintaining the 3P content that is part of learning paths, collections, and other structured learning.

 For learning management systems that don't include 3P content providers